-According professional makeup artist Ariane Poole, “With aging comes the lower production of collagen, which, along with elastin, makes up the thick, fibrous part of our skin, called the dermis (the layer above the top layer called epidermis) lose volume in our later years.
+According to professional makeup artist Ariane Poole, “With aging comes the lower production of collagen, which, along with elastin, makes up the thick, fibrous part of our skin, called the dermis (the layer above the top layer called the epidermis) lose volume in our later years.
 The thinning of our skin makes it more transparent, exposing red veins and other imperfections.”

 To address these concerns, Ariane Poole recommends choosing lightweight foundation formulas, like Bare Minerals BarePro Performance Wear Liquid Foundation SPF20.

 The Skin Long-Wear Weightless Foundation by Bobbi Brown boasts up to 16 hours of coverage with a SPF of 15.
 Available in 42 shades, the product will be helpful in concealing visible veins on your face due to its “skin-true pigments” that conform to the tone of your skin.

 This product also contains marine sugarcane algae extract and natural mineral powders that control oil for a balanced and natural matte finish.
 Its glycerin component makes your skin feel hydrated and soft instead of tight.